Xu Kai: 2018–present: Rising popularity

 In 2018, Xu starred in the historical romance drama Untouchable Lovers.
 Later, he starred in a palace drama Story of Yanxi Palace, where he gained mainstream recognition for his role of Fucha Fuheng.
 The drama was enormously popular in China and international markets.
 The series trended at No. 1 and was most searched drama globally.

 In 2019, Xu made his big-screen debut in the romance film Autumn Fairy Tale.
-He played his first lead role as "Li Chenlan" in historical drama The Legends.

-his role as a loyal and reticent demon prince in the series received positive responses and a surge in his popularity.
-He starred in the youth based military drama Arsenal Military Academy as "Gu Yenzhen".
-His portrayal of rich playboy earned him the "Best Actor Award" at the "Hengdian Film" and at "TV Festival of China and Singapore’s "StarHub Night of Stars".
+He played his first lead role as Li Chenlan in historical drama The Legends. his role as a loyal and reticent demon prince in the series received positive responses and a surge in his popularity.
+He starred in the youth based military drama Arsenal Military Academy as Gu Yenzhen.
+His portrayal of rich playboy earned him the "Best Actor Award" at the Hengdian Film and at TV Festival of China and Singapore's StarHub Night of Stars.
 Later in the same year, he starred in the series Once Upon a Time in Lingjian Mountain, based on the manhua Congqian Youzuo Lingjianshan.

 In 2020, Xu starred in the historical fantasy drama Dance of the Sky Empire.

-In 2021, Xu starred in the Chinese e-sports romance comedy series Falling Into Your Smile as "Lu Sicheng", which was popular in the international market.
-He also starred in the Chinese Xianxia fantasy romance series Ancient Love Poetry as "Bai Jue".
+In 2021, Xu starred in the Chinese e-sports romance comedy series Falling Into Your Smile as Lu Sicheng, which gained international popularity.
+He also starred in the Chinese Xianxia fantasy romance series Ancient Love Poetry as Bai Jue.

-In 2022, Xu played lead role of "Zhu Zhanji" in the historical fiction drama Royal Feast, which gained more than 400M in the viewership.
-He played "Ding Yunqi", in a treasure hunter series Lost in the Kunlun Mountains.
-Later, he played an innocent soft-spoken "Yang Hua", in a modern drama She and Her Perfect Husband.
+In 2022, Xu played lead role of Zhu Zhanji in the historical fiction drama Royal Feast, which gained more than 400M in the viewership.
+He played Ding Yunqi, in a treasure hunter series Lost in the Kunlun Mountains.
+Later, he played an innocent soft-spoken Yang Hua, in a modern drama She and Her Perfect Husband.
 All the series received decent response.

 In February 2023, Xu began filming for his upcoming modern drama titled As Beautiful As You.
-The drama is based on the Chinese novel As Beautiful as Beijing by author "Jiu Yue Xi".
+The drama is based on the Chinese novel As Beautiful as Beijing by author Jiu Yue Xi.